numaproj/numaflow/docs/APIs.md

 <p>

-PulsarAuth defines how to authenticate the nats access
+PulsarAuth defines how to authenticate with Pulsar
 </p>

 </p>